thoth-station/dependency-monkey/README.md

 # An Example

-Right now the dependency monkey is capable of validating Python requirements/software stacks: if you ask him to 'validate pandas and numpy and six' it will tell you if this software stack is valid or not.
+Right now the dependency monkey is capable of validating Python requirements/software stacks: if you ask him to 'validate pandas and numpy and six' he will tell you if this software stack is valid or not.
 The API will also return a resolved and locked dependency list, always defaulting to the latest version of each package.

 Let's take a look at the workflow: first of all we request a new Validation, note that package specifications are delimited by newlines!